 Applicants are invited to propose a topic of their own design or to choose from the list of possible research topics below.
 Proposals that address one of our core research areas – economic development, education, government finance, or social services – are strongly preferred.

 From those who submit LOIs, finalists will be selected and notified by March 15, 2019.
 Finalists will be invited to complete the second step in the application process, the full application.
-Full applications must include a more detailed description of the research, a completed application form, transcripts of undergraduate and graduate studies, and one academic or professional letter of support.
+Full applications must include a more detailed description of the research, transcripts of undergraduate and graduate studies, a writing sample, and one academic or professional letter of support.
 Full applications will be due by April 5, 2019.
 A telephone or video chat also may be scheduled.
 The fellows will be chosen and notified by April 19, 2019.
 Note that the final choice of candidates will require the final approval of the Forum’s Fellow Committee, and the availability of committee members may shift our deadline.

 Questions?
 Please email Joe Peterangelo at firstname.lastname@example.org.